Posted by Nick Donohue

 Continuing to whitewash our public institutions will only harm our future prosperity as a nation.
 In his direction to federal officials to ban anti-racism training, Trump is preventing us from achieving the ideals on which our democracy depends.
-Critical race theory, a framework developed by Derrick Bell and other notable scholars that examines how race and racism is perpetuated through existing legal and cultural systems, is a fundamental frame for examining how white supremacy has become dominant culture in our society.
-Anti-racism trainings are not “un-American” as Trump touts — but deciding not to engage with our nation’s deep history of white supremacy certainly is.
+Critical race theory, a framework developed by Derrick Bell and other notable scholars that examines how race and racism are perpetuated through existing legal and cultural systems, is a fundamental frame for examining how white supremacy has become the dominant culture in our society.
+Anti-racism training is not “un-American” as Trump touts — but deciding not to engage with our nation’s deep history of white supremacy certainly is.

 In urging public schools to “teach American exceptionalism,” Trump paints an incomplete and misleading picture of history.
 This ideology harms our children and society.
 Many believe that our education system can transform people’s lives, with the potential to open doors of opportunity that were previously shut.
 But American exceptionalism, coded in language and policies that sustain a culture organized to maintain the dominance of white people, is the reason why public education has not lived up to its promise.

 Through these cowardly actions, Trump is blatantly ignoring how systemic racism undergirds all of our public institutions.
 Distortions of liberty put forward in his vows to protect suburbs invoke policies like the G.I. bill and redlining, which barred Black Americans from homeownership.
 It brings us to our current moment — where law enforcement will murder Black people in their homes or on the street, but white killers draped in weapons are peacefully taken into custody — or even-handed water.